oxidecomputer/humility/README.md

 ```

 Both arguments can be in either hex, decimal, octal or binary (addresses
-and contents will always be prented in hex):
+and contents will always be printed in hex):

 ```console
 humility readmem 0o216401 0b110